AdaCore/gnatstudio/docs/users_guide/environment.rst

   Usage:
      gps [options] [-Pproject-file] [[+line] source1] [[+line] source2] ...
   Options:
      --help                         Show this help message and exit --version                      Show the GPS version and exit --debug[=program]              Start a debug session and optionally load the program with the given arguments
      --debugger debugger            Specify the debugger's command line --hide                         Hide GPS main window
      --host=tools_host              Use tools_host to launch tools (e.g. gdb)
-     --target=TARG:PRO   Load program on machine TARG using protocol PRO --load=lang:file    Execute an external file written in the language lang
+     --target=TARG:PRO              Load program on machine TARG using protocol PRO
+     --load=lang:file               Execute an external file written in the language lang
      --eval=lang:file               Execute an in-line script written in the language lang
      -XVAR=VALUE                    Specify a value for a scenario variable --readonly                     Open all files in read-only mode --server=port                  Start GPS in server mode, opening a socket on the given port
      --tracelist                    Output the current configuration for logs --traceon=name                 Activate the logs for a given module --traceoff=name                Deactivate the logs for a given module --tracefile=file               Parse an alternate configuration file for the logs

-     --config=file       Specify the configuration file (.cgpr) to load --autoconf          Generate .cgpr automatically if needed
+     --config=file                  Specify the configuration file (.cgpr) to load
+     --autoconf                     Generate .cgpr automatically if needed
      --configdb=dir                 Extra directories for gprconfig
+     --ignore-saved-scenario-values Ignore the scenario values saved in .gps

 Source files can be absolute or relative pathnames.
 If you prepend a file name with '=', this file will be